Mindfulness: Your Opportunity To Beat Stress And Burnout In The Workplace

 One of the widely discussed methods of avoiding stress is mindfulness – most of us have heard this term.
-But do we actually know what it means, understand how to interpret it and what the benefits of practicing mindfulness techniques are?
+But do we actually know what it means, understands how to interpret it and what the benefits of practicing mindfulness techniques are?

-Mindfulness has a long history, originating from Buddhism knowledge, where the word actually means “moment to moment awareness of present events“, but also “remembering to be aware of something“.
+Mindfulness has a long history, originating from Buddhism knowledge, where the word actually means “moment-to-moment awareness of present events“, but also “remembering to be aware of something“.

 Bear in mind that Buddhism started during the 5th century BCE.
 And, if mindfulness knowledge has survived for such a long time, there must be at least a moderate amount of truth in its practices.

-Fast forward to the 20th century, when Jon Kabat-Zinn founded the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusets that sparked the application of mindfulness ideas and practices in a more modern approach.
+Fast forward to the 20th century, when Jon Kabat-Zinn founded the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusets which sparked the application of mindfulness ideas and practices in a more modern approach.
 This program originally entails three formal techniques: mindfulness meditation, body scanning, and simple yoga postures.
 It is based on non-judging, non-striving, acceptance, letting go, beginner’s mind, patience, trust, and non-centering.